 Public Parks/Areas and Open Areas are town-owned property used for recreation purposes.
 These include:

-The Municipal Pool found at the intersection of Westwood Drive and Gooodridge Drive is usually open daily during the summer and is staffed by a full crew of lifeguards.
+The Municipal Pool found at the intersection of Westwood Drive and Goodridge Drive is usually open daily during the summer and is staffed by a full crew of lifeguards.
 We are planning on reopening the pool for summer 2021.
 Once we have more information about pool passes and pool hours they will be updated here.
 Currently there is a need for more lifeguards.
 If you are interested in applying please click here for application information and requirements.

 Nadeau-Savoy Memorial Park at Gould’s Landing on Pushaw Lake provides a place for families to enjoy the beautiful Maine weather and water.
 A popular relaxation destination for residents of all ages, it includes picnic areas and parking as well as water access.
 It is dedicated to the memory of two Orono residents who lost their lives fighting in Vietnam.
 A parking permit is required to park here.
 Please click here to request your free parking permit.

 Marden Park, located on Park Street, is regularly used for youth baseball games.
 The historic field is consistent with Little League Regulations, having been used in that capacity for decades. the field is complete with seating, a batting cage, and a concession stand.